ucsc/site-specialevents/source/_events/kraw-lecture/2020/index.md

 ---
 title: "Kraw Lecture Series on Science and Technology"
-description: "The Antarctic and Climate Change: Exploration Above and Below the Surface"
+description: "COVID-19 vaccines, variants, and more: Our latest understanding of the science of COVID-19, and the road ahead"

 #### Date of the event
-date: "2021-01-27"
+date: "2021-02-16"

 #### billboard
 billboard:
-  homepage-title: 'The Antarctic and Climate Change: Exploration Above and Below the Surface'
+  homepage-title: 'COVID-19 vaccines, variants, and more: Our latest understanding of the science of COVID-19, and the road ahead'
   image: "/events/kraw-lecture/2020/images/banner.jpg"
   subtitle: Kraw Lecture Series
-  day: Wednesday
+  day: Tuesday
-  month: January
+  month: February
-  date: 27
+  date: 16
   year: 2021
   starttime: 5:30 p.m.
-  endtime:
+  endtime: 7:00 p.m.

 location:
   address: Virtual Event